esultanov/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 [Holberton School of software engineering](https://www.holbertonschool.com)

-## Week 3 - C - Pointers, arrays and strings
+## Week 3 - C - More pointers, arrays and strings

 ### In this project learning objectives are: